cherylacook/oxford-iiit-pets-cnn-vit/README.md

 ```

 ## Summary
-The CNN was highly effective for this small-scale image classification task, as it achieved 79% test accuracy on Oxford-IIIT Pets.
-By contrast, a ViT trained entirely from scratch reached only 56%, reflecting the data-hungry nature of transformer-based models.
+A CNN built from scratch is highly effective for this small-scale image classification task, achieving 79% test accuracy.
+By contrast, a ViT implemented from scratch reached only 56%, reflecting the data-hungry nature of transformer-based models.
 These results highlight how dataset size and architectural inductive biases influence model performance.

 ## Reproducibility/Notes
 - Random seeds are fixed where applicable to ensure consistent results.
 - Both model notebooks are self-contained and can be run end-to-end.
-- Ensure the Oxford-IIIT Pets dataset is placed in the same folder as the notebooks before running.
+- Ensure the Oxford-IIIT Pets dataset is unzipped and placed in the same folder as the notebooks before running.